Laravel 11 - How to Integrate Google reCAPTCHA v3

 }

-And you can build you logic based on score.
+You can customize your logic based on the reCAPTCHA score.

 Share this with friends!